-- Provide access to the Home Energy Plus Training & Technical Assistance (HE+ TTA) website to all WHEAP staff. - 2.
+- Provide access to the Home Energy Plus Training & Technical Assistance (HE+ TTA) website to all WHEAP intake staff. - 2.
 Require WHEAP Online Learning: - a.
-Workers are required to complete WHEAP Basic and WHEAP 2.0 and must attain an 80% successful score prior to creating an HE+ System User profile and granting intake workers access to the HE+ System.

-NOTE: Fiscal Staff and Directors are not required to complete WHEAP Basic and WHEAP 2.0 training unless they are processing WHEAP application(s).

-- 3. Send at least one employee to represent each county to all Division-administered required WHEAP meetings, training sessions, and conferences. - If a WHEAP agency is unable to provide representation at the required meeting, training, or conference, a written explanation from the WHEAP Director shall be submitted a minimum of twenty-four hours before the start of the meeting, training, or conference. - Unexcused absences or agencies with a history of non-participation are subject to penalties as outlined in the WHEAP contract. - 4.
+Intake workers are required to complete WHEAP Basic and WHEAP 2.0 and must attain an 80% successful score prior to creating an HE+ System User profile and granting intake workers access to the HE+ System. - NOTE: Fiscal staff, directors, and clerical staff are not required to complete WHEAP Basic and WHEAP 2.0 training unless they are processing WHEAP application(s). - 3.
+Send at least one employee to represent each county to all Division-administered required WHEAP meetings, training sessions, and conferences. - If a WHEAP agency is unable to provide representation at the required meeting, training, or conference, a written explanation from the WHEAP Director shall be submitted a minimum of twenty-four hours before the start of the meeting, training, or conference. - Unexcused absences or agencies with a history of non-participation are subject to penalties as outlined in the WHEAP contract. - 4.
+WHEAP agencies shall notify the Division on the same business day if they are unable to perform activities such as crisis activities and HE+ Program Services referrals. - 5.
 Obtain prior approval from the Division for out-of-state conferences or training.
-See Section 8.3.2. - 5.
+See Section 8.3.2. - 6.
 WHEAP Agencies should not exceed meal reimbursement rates as established each federal fiscal year by the U.S. General Services Administration (for the State of Wisconsin).